elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 1. Create a git working folder to store Compliant Kubernetes configurations in a version-controlled manner.
 Run the following commands from the root of the config repo.

     !!! note
-        The following steps are done from the root of the git repository you created for the cofigurations.
+        The following steps are done from the root of the git repository you created for the configurations.

     !!! note
         You can choose names for your Management Cluster and Workload Cluster by changing the values for `SERVICE_CLUSTER` and `WORKLOAD_CLUSTERS` respectively.